Greetings to friends of Grace Missions, Grace Medical Mozambique, Charles and Julie Woodrow.

 The playground was splashed in the same fun colours as the school building.
 Tables and chairs were bought, and the outbuildings got new walls all around made of bamboo matts bound tightly to bamboo frames via baling wire.

 The big day arrived to celebrate the kids’ advancement to first grade.
-The festivities were graced by the presence of the “mayor” of the neighbourhood, the esteemed headmaster of the government primary school, and the august personages of three dignitaries all the way from the United States (Hannah Malone, Julie, and myself)!
+The festivities were graced by the presence of the “mayor” of the neighbourhood, the esteemed headmaster of the government primary school, and the august personages of three dignitaries all the way from the United States!
 I was asked to deliver a graduation address consisting of two things: advice to parents for training their children in the wisdom that comes from God in the Bible, and a ten-minute gospel presentation.

 The 27 four- and five-year-old scholars were the stars of the day as they demonstrated excellent comportment all through the lengthy ceremonies and displayed their impressive skills in counting to ten and reading and writing the entire alphabet as well as spelling their own names (more than I could do when I started first grade!).